Model Monitoring: A General Framework with an Application to Non-life Insurance Pricing: Introduction

-In Sect. \ref{sec:theoretical_background_related_work}, we outline the theoretical background, review the relevant literature, and discuss \textit{virtual drift} and \textit{real concept drift} (see Sect. \ref{sec:virtual_concept_drift}).
-Sect. \ref{sec:metrics} develops the theoretical foundations, covering auto-calibration, evaluation metrics and their properties, and derives the asymptotic distribution of the sample Gini index.
-Sect. \ref{sec:methodology} introduces a hypothesis-testing framework for monitoring models over time, detailed in Sect. \ref{subsec:general_framework_model_monitoring}.
-Sect. \ref{subsec:illustration_example} illustrates the framework using a modified real-world insurance dataset, and Sect. \ref{subsec:practical_considerations} discusses practical considerations and common pitfalls.
-Finally, Sect. \ref{sec:conclusion} concludes with a discussion and an outlook on future work.
+\textbf{Organization of this manuscript} In Sect.~\ref{sec:theoretical_background_related_work}, we outline the theoretical background, review the relevant literature, discuss \textit{virtual drift} and \textit{real concept drift}, and develop the theoretical foundation for our framework, including auto-calibration, evaluation metrics and their properties, including the asymptotic behavior of the sample Gini score.
+Sect.~\ref{sec:methodology} introduces the hypothesis testing framework for \textit{model monitoring} over time, illustrates it using a modified real-world insurance dataset, and discusses practical considerations and common pitfalls.
+Finally, Sect.~\ref{sec:conclusion} concludes with a discussion and an outlook.